The Tool Shed Blog

 Sample Size

 AB Test Tools.
 Tools must provide the following data from both or all tests running: conversion, page views, visitors, revenue per visit, bounce rate, exit, source of traffic, and the medium of traffic, among others.
-(This may vary from platform to platform).
+(This may vary from platform to platform, emphasizing the different types and examples again.)

 Take a look at these powerful tools: